Iron Man (2008 film): Plot

 At a charity event, reporter Christine Everhart informs Stark that his company's weapons were recently delivered to the Ten Rings and are being used to attack Yinsen's home village.
 Stark dons his new armor and flies to Afghanistan, where he fends off the terrorists and saves the villagers.
-While flying home, Stark is intercepted by the Air Force.
-He reveals his secret identity to Rhodes over the phone to end the attack.
+While flying home, Stark is intercepted by the Air Force and reveals his secret identity to Rhodes over the phone to end the attack.
 Meanwhile, the Ten Rings gather the pieces of Stark's prototype suit and meet with Stane, who has been trafficking arms to the Ten Rings and has staged a coup to replace Stark as Stark Industries' CEO by hiring the Ten Rings to kill him.
-He subdues Raza and has him and the rest of the group killed.
-Stane has a massive new armor suit reverse-engineered from the wreckage.
+He subdues Raza, has his group killed, and reverse-engineers a massive new armor suit from the wreckage.
 Seeking to track his company's illegal shipments, Stark sends Potts to hack into its database.
 She discovers that Stane hired the Ten Rings to kill Stark, but the group altered their plans when they realized they had a direct route to Stark's weapons.
 Potts meets with Agent Phil Coulson of S.H.I.E.L.D., an intelligence agency, to inform him of Stane's activities.

 Stane's scientists are unable to replicate Stark's miniaturized arc reactor, so Stane enters Stark's home, stuns Stark, and steals the one from his chest.
 Stark manages to replace it with his original reactor.
 Potts and several S.H.I.E.L.D. agents attempt to arrest Stane, but he dons his suit and overpowers them.
 Stark fights Stane but is outmatched without his new reactor to run his suit at full capacity.
 The fight carries Stark and Stane to the top of the Stark Industries building, where Stark instructs Potts to overload the large arc reactor powering the building.
-This unleashes a massive electrical surge that causes Stane to fall into the reactor and he is killed in the explosion.
+This unleashes a massive electrical surge that causes Stane to fall into the reactor, and he is killed in the explosion.
 The next day, at a press conference, Stark publicly admits to being the superhero the press has dubbed "Iron Man".